Configuring the Setup Program

 Step 8 (Optional) Configure Simple Network Management Protocol (SNMP) by responding to the prompts.
 You can also configure SNMP later through the CLI, Device Manager, or the Cisco Network Assistant application.
 To configure SNMP later, enter no.

 Configure SNMP Network Management? [no]: no

 Step 9 Enter the interface name (physical interface or VLAN name) of the interface that connects to the management network, and press Return.

 Enter interface name used to connect to the

 management network from the above interface summary: vlan1

-Step 8 Configure the interface by entering the switch IP address and subnet mask and pressing Return.
-The IP address and subnet masks shown are examples.
+Step 10 Configure the interface by entering the switch IP address and subnet mask and pressing Return.
+(The IP address and subnet masks shown here are examples.)

 Configuring interface vlan1:

 IP address for this interface: 10.4.120.106

 You have completed the initial configuration of the switch, and the switch displays its configuration.
 This is an example of the configuration output: